 *C. T. Vivian was born on this date in 1924.
 He was a Black minister, author, and activist.

 Cordy Tindell Vivian was born in Boonville, Missouri.
-As a small boy he migrated with his mother to Macomb, Illinois, where he attended Lincoln Grade School and Edison Junior High School.
+As a small boy, he migrated with his mother to Macomb, Illinois, where he attended Lincoln Grade School and Edison Junior High School.
 Vivian graduated from Macomb High School in 1942 and attended Western Illinois University in Macomb, where he worked as the sports editor for the school newspaper.

 Many of the students who participated in the Nashville Student Movement soon took on major leadership roles in both the Student Nonviolent Coordinating Committee (SNCC) and the Southern Christian Leadership Conference (SCLC).
 In 1961, Vivian participated in Freedom Rides.
 He worked alongside Martin Luther King Jr. as the national director of affiliates for the SCLC.
 During the summer following the Selma Voting Rights Movement, Vivian conceived and directed an educational program, Vision, and put 702 Alabama students in college with scholarships (this program later became Upward Bound).
 His 1970 Black Power and the American Myth was the first book on the Civil Rights Movement by a member of Martin Luther King's staff.

 In 2013, President Barack Obama named Vivian as a recipient of the Presidential Medal of Freedom.
 Vivian continued to reside in Atlanta, Georgia and founded the C. T. Vivian Leadership Institute, Inc. He was a member of the Alpha Phi Alpha fraternity.
-C. T. Vivian died on July 17, 2020, in Atlanta at the age of 95.
+C. T. Vivian died on July 17, 2020, in Atlanta at 95.